briandfoy/json-acceptance-tests/README.md

 ## Issues with the tests

+* fail1.json says a string can't be a top level value, but RFC 7159 says otherwise
 * fail26.json looks like it should have literal tabs (escaped), but the file has spaces.
 * fail18.json checks for depth, but there's no requirement that something fail for that.
 Some parsers do limit that, but it's not a JSON spec